ubden/PULSE-ECG-HF/README.md

 **🚀 Enhanced with DeepSeek Integration**: This handler automatically translates PULSE-7B's English medical analysis into patient-friendly Turkish commentary using DeepSeek AI, providing bilingual ECG interpretation for Turkish healthcare professionals and patients.

+**⚠️ Important**: PULSE-7B uses `llava_llama` architecture which requires development version of transformers.
+This is automatically handled in requirements.txt.

 ## 🚀 Quick Start

 ### Prerequisites